-A normal class is informal and dress is business casual.
-However, due to safety concerns, proper PPE should be worn to Academy classes that include mine labs and mine field trips.
+Classes are informal and dress is business casual.
+However, due to safety concerns, proper personal protective equipment (PPE) should be worn to Academy classes that include mine labs and mine field trips.
 You may wish to bring formal business attire for the graduation ceremony or other activities.